What Are The Celebrations in Turkey?

 Celebrations in Turkey

-There are two main groups of public holidays that are annually celebrated in Turkey.
-These are national festivals of Turkey and religious festivals.
-During both national and religious holidays banks, schools, and government offices are closed, but most shops, businesses, and popular tourist attractions are usually open during the public holidays for people to enjoy their days off.
+There are two main groups of public holidays in Turkey that are annually celebrated.
+These are the national festivals of Turkey and religious festivals.
+During both national and religious holidays; banks, schools, and government offices are closed, but most shops, businesses, and popular tourist attractions are usually open during the public holidays for people to enjoy their days off.

 National Holiday Celebrations in Turkey

-There are four major national festivals that are specifically celebrated in Turkey.
+Four major national festivals are specifically celebrated in Turkey.
 These national festivals not only represent important days from the establishment of the modern Republic of Turkey but are also dedicated to certain values.
-These holidays are National Sovereignty and Children’s Day (celebrated on April 23), Commemoration of Ataturk, Youth and Sports Day (celebrated on May 19), Victory Day (celebrated on August 30) and
+These holidays are:

 National Sovereignty and Children’s Day Celebrations in Turkey